 Doctorate in history and philosophy of science.
 Research professor in science, technology and gender, and director of the Department of Science, Technology and Society of the Institute of Philosophy of the CSIC (Spain).
 She is the coordinator of the Ibero-American Network of Science, Technology and Gender (RICTYG-CYTED), with the participation of over 100 researchers from 10 countries.

 Carmelo Polino (Argentina)

-Doctorate from the University of Oviedo (Spain) and master’s degree in science social studies from the same university.
-Master’s degree in communication and culture of the science and technology from the University of Salamanca (Spain) and master’s degree in science, technology and society from the National University of Quilmes (Argentina).
+Doctorate from the University of Oviedo (Spain) and master degree in science social studies from the same university.
+Master degree in communication and culture of the science and technology from the University of Salamanca (Spain) and master degree in science, technology and society from the National University of Quilmes (Argentina).
 Researcher of REDES.
-Associate researcher to the Observatorio Iberoamericano de la Ciencia, la Tecnología y la Sociedad – OCTS (Science, Technology and Society Ibero-American Observatory) of the Organización de Estados Iberoamericanos – OEI (Ibero-American States Organization) and the Red de Indicadores de Ciencia y Tecnología – RICYT (Network of Science and Technology Indicators).
-His research subjects are related to the sociology of science communication, social perception of science and scientific culture.
-On these areas, he has coordinated research projects at a national and IberoAmerican level (among them, he’s led the three national surveys of perception of Argentina), and he has published books, books chapters and papers in scientific journals.
+Associate researcher to the Ibero-American Observatory of Science, Technology and Society of OEI and the Ibero-American Network of Science and Technology Indicators (RICYT).
+His research subjects are related to sociology of science communication, social perception of science and scientific culture.
+On these areas, he has coordinated research projects at a national and Ibero-American level (among them, he has led three national surveys of perception of Argentina), and he has published books, book chapters and papers in scientific journals.